artur-varosyan/budgeting-bot-bubsy/README.md

 * showing your spending in a specified time frame
 * changing your budget
 * warning you when your spending is close or above your budget limits
+* (NEW) scanning photos of receipts to find the total amount spend

 Try sending these messages:
 * `I spent £5 on groceries yesterday` or